Disability Awareness 101

 Course Format

 This is a fully online course.
 Online classes are not easier than face-to-face lecture courses.
 To succeed in an online course, you must be motivated and well organized.
 Regular internet access is essential for successful completion of the course.
-Your ability to stay on the track with the course agenda is critical to full comprehension.
+Your ability to stay on track with the course agenda is critical to full comprehension.

 The typical class structure consists of learning modules, which include: